elastio/bon/website/blog/avoid-child-modules-in-macros.md

 fn example() {
     struct User;

-    // We can implement a trait from the surroudning scope
+    // We can implement a trait from the surrounding scope
-    // that uses the local item in it.
+    // that uses the local item.
-    // Local item's visibility is still full-module scoped. impl TypeChannel for GetUserType {
+    impl TypeChannel for GetUserType {
         type Type = User;
     }